 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on BorgWarner, with eight of 15 analysts rating it hold.
+- Buy, sell, or hold?: The majority of analysts back BorgWarner as a buy.
+But with 56.3% of analysts rating it a buy, BorgWarner is still below the mean analyst rating of its nearest 10 competitors, which average 72.2% buys.
 Analysts don't like BorgWarner as much as competitor Lear overall.
-Eleven out of 13 analysts rate Lear a buy, compared with seven of 15 for BorgWarner.
-Analysts still rate the stock a hold, but they are a bit more wary about it compared with three months ago.
+Eight out of 12 analysts rate Lear a buy compared to nine of 16 for BorgWarner.
+Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.

-- Revenue forecasts: On average, analysts predict $1.74 billion in revenue this quarter.
-That would represent a rise of 22.5% from the year-ago quarter.
+- Revenue Forecasts: On average, analysts predict $1.94 billion in revenue this quarter.
+That would represent a rise of 12.1% from the year-ago quarter.

-- Wall Street earnings expectations: The average analyst estimate is earnings of $0.98 per share.
-Estimates range from $0.85 to $1.15.
+- Wall Street Earnings Expectations: The average analyst estimate is earnings of $1.29 per share.
+Estimates range from $1.06 to $1.39.

 What our community says:

-CAPS All-Stars are solidly behind the stock, with 95.5% awarding it an "outperform" rating.
-The community at large backs the All-Stars, with 92% granting it a rating of "outperform."
-Fools have embraced BorgWarner and haven't been shy with their opinions lately, logging 102 posts in the past 30 days.
-Despite the majority sentiment in favor of BorgWarner, the stock has a middling CAPS rating of three out of five stars.
+CAPS All-Stars are solidly supporting the stock, with 95.6% awarding it an "outperform" rating.
+The greater community is in line with the All-Stars, as 92% give it a rating of "outperform."
+Fools are keen on BorgWarner, though the message boards have been quiet lately with only two posts in the past 30 days.
+Even with a robust four out of five stars, BorgWarner's CAPS rating falls a little short of the community's upbeat outlook.

-BorgWarner's profit has risen year over year by an average of 91.3%.
+BorgWarner's profit has risen year-over-year by an average of 50.2% over the past five quarters.